SEP 11, 2020 | GLOBAL

 - Intel is working with India’s Council of Scientific and Industrial Research and International Institute of Information Technology, Hyderabad, to deploy Intel client and server solutions to achieve faster and less expensive COVID-19 testing and coronavirus genome sequencing.

-- Intel is giving COVID-19 scientists and researchers free access to Intel’s worldwide intellectual property portfolio in the hope that making this intellectual property freely available to them will save lives.
+- Intel gave COVID-19 scientists and researchers free access to Intel’s worldwide intellectual property portfolio in the hope that making this intellectual property freely available to them will save lives.

 - Intel partnered with top educators to produce guides for educators and parents to help keep children’s education relevant, organized and engaging during distance learning.